Top things to know:

-Most American and European women will use at least one form of hormonal contraceptive, or birth control, at some point in their lives (1,2).
-They are most likely to have tried the oral contraceptive (OC) pill (1,2) and about 2 in 10 American and European women are current OC users (1–3).
+Most American and European women will use at least one form of hormonal contraceptive, or birth control, at some point in their lives (1, 2).
+They are most likely to have tried the oral contraceptive pill (OCP) (1, 2) and about 2 in 10 American and European women are current OCP users (1–3).

 Hormonal contraceptives are very effective at preventing unintended pregnancy (4).
-Between 0 to 9 in every 100 people relying on these will get pregnant over the course of a year, depending on which form of hormonal contraceptive they use (4).
+Between 0 to 9 in every 100 women and people with cycles relying on these will get pregnant over the course of a year, depending on which form of hormonal contraceptive they use (4).
 This number is lower in people who use hormonal contraceptives perfectly.
 In comparison, 18 in 100 people relying on male condoms will get pregnant over the course of a year (4).
-The implantable rod, or just the implant, is the most effective form of hormonal contraceptive (4) and is usually placed in your arm by your healthcare provider.
+The implantable rod, called “the implant,” is the most effective form of hormonal contraceptive (4) and is usually placed in your arm by your healthcare provider.
 Less than 1 in 100 people using this method will get pregnant over the course of a year (4).

 Although hormonal contraceptives are highly reliable for preventing pregnancy, between roughly half and three quarters of American women who have used hormonal contraceptives have reported side effects that made them stop using them (1).
 Between roughly 2 to 4 in 10 hormonal contraceptive users from Western Europe have reported stopping due to side effects or worry over health effects (2).

 If you choose to use a hormonal or non-hormonal contraceptive, it’s important to consider how effective, easy, beneficial, or harmful each method might be for you.
 Not every form of hormonal contraceptive works the same, so one may be a better choice for you than another.
 Non-hormonal birth control methods are another possibility for preventing unintended pregnancies.
 Both hormonal and non-hormonal forms of contraception have benefits and risks.

 Biology of hormonal contraception

 Methods of contraception can be classified as non-hormonal or hormonal.
-Non-hormonal forms of contraception, like condoms or the copper intrauterine device (IUD), don’t change the natural levels or functions of hormones within the body (4).
+Non-hormonal forms of contraception, like condoms or the copper intrauterine device (IUD), don’t change the levels or functions of hormones within the body (4).